xterm-x11/XTerm-icon-XT/README.md

 The left half of the icon shows a capital black letter X on a white background that represents the block cursor.
 Inclusion of the letter X communicates the short designation of the [X Window System (X.org)](https://x.org/).
 Some users can customize the color of the letter X as described further here if their desktop supports selecting a custom icon for an application.

 The right half of the icon shows a light-green letter T, T for Terminal, more specifically for the T in XTerm, on a black background that is the frequent background of a terminal window.
 The light-green color of the letter T represents the support for 256 colors in XTerm.
-Some users can customize the color of the letter X as described further here if their desktop supports selecting a custom icon for an application.
+Some users can customize the color of the letter T as described further here if their desktop supports selecting a custom icon for an application.

 The simplicity of the logo is meant to represent the minimalist thought that Thomas Dickey put into the XTerm design.